MagenBouchard/Trivia-/README.md

 This game uses JQuery to dynamically add content to the page.
 Questions are held within an array and displayed in a random order using Math.random().
 Each question is timed and will time out after 20 seconds.
 If the user fails to answer the question it will be recorded as incorrect.

+At the end of the game users will be provided a number of correct and incorrect responses. a

 ## Technologies used
 HTML, CSS, JavaScript, jQuery